Yankees vs. Guardians Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 29 hits with five doubles, five home runs, 11 walks and 13 RBI.
+- Anthony Rizzo has collected 31 hits with five doubles, five home runs and 11 walks.
+He has driven in 14 runs.

 Rizzo Recent Games